rubberdok/webdev-demo/README.md

 ### Django demo

-1. Download and install Python from https://www.python.org/
+1. Download and install Python from https://www.python.org/ (if you don't already have it)
 2. Find the **terminal** on your computer
    - Mac: `Terminal`
    - Windows: `Powershell` / `Command Prompt` / `Windows Terminal`